 How much you earn as a Personal Trainer really depends on you.
+Personal Trainers earn on average between £25K and £60K across the UK.
 According to Payscale, the average starting salary for fitness instructors is £19,459 per year, the lowest is £13,095 and the highest at £32,307.
-But Personal Trainers earn on average between £25K and £60K across the UK because Fitness Instructors are only Level 2 qualified, which only takes a few weeks to get, while a Personal Trainer is Level 3 qualified.
+The average salary for a fitness instructor is lower because Fitness Instructors are only Level 2 qualified, which only takes a few weeks to get, while a Personal Trainer is Level 3 qualified.
 It's not hard to become a PT but it takes longer than becoming a Fitness Instructor.
 Check this guide to see how to become a Personal Trainer.

 |Average income based on 25 hours a week||Weekly Income||Monthly Income||Yearly Income|